xinjin/course-net/assignments/assignment4/README.md

 ### What is key-value store

 A key-value store is a storage service.
 Each item in the key-value store has a key, which is the name of the item, and a value, which is the actual content of the item.
 A key-value store provides two basic funcions: `get(key)` and `put(key, value)`.
 The function `get(key)` gets the value of the corresponding key from the key-value store.
-The function `put(key, value)` updates the value of the corresoponding in the key-value store.
+The function `put(key, value)` updates the value of the corresoponding key in the key-value store.

 ### What you need to do